-Every Cricket playing nation around the world works hard to carve their names in the T20 World Cup Winners List.
-Previously known as ICC World Twenty20, International Cricket Council (ICC) organizes an International Twenty20 cricket tournament, every two years.
-Cricket fans are eagerly waiting to see which team will enlist its name in the Men’s T20 World Cup Winners List this year and who will be left behind.
+The ICC Men’s T20 World Cup (previously known as ICC World Twenty20) is a T20 cricket championship played between all the major International cricket teams of the world.
+The International Cricket Council (ICC) organizes this International tournament approximately every two years.
+Cricket fans all around the world eagerly wait for the popular tournament.
+We will have to wait and see which team engraves their name in Men’s T20 World Cup Winners List this year and which team will be left behind.

 Men’s T20 World Cup Winners List